freecurve/Freecurve_labs_arrow-nn_suite/README.md

     Check proper installation of the driver by invoking `nvidia-smi` command.

 * `Arbalest-cpu` supports only CPU runs without GPU support.
+It can run on ordinary CPU hosts.

 ## Scratch Space Setup